GoogleChrome/developer.chrome.com/site/en/blog/blinkng/index.md

 The good news is that it doesn't have to be this way!
 This aspect of Chromium's architecture dates all the way back to the [KHTML](https://en.wikipedia.org/wiki/KHTML) days, when single-threaded execution was the dominant programing model.
 By the time multi-core processors became common in consumer-grade devices, the single-threaded assumption was thoroughly baked into Blink (previously WebKit).
 We have wanted to introduce more threading into the rendering engine for a long time, but it was simply impossible in the old system.
 One of the main objectives of Rendering NG was to dig ourselves out of this hole, and make it possible to move rendering work, in part or in whole, to another thread (or threads).

-Now that Rendering NG is approaching completion, we are already starting to explore this area; [Non-Blocking Commit](http://crbug.com/1255972) is a first foray into changing the renderer's threading model. _Compositor commit_ (or just _commit_) is a synchronization step between the main thread and the compositor thread.
+Now that BlinkNG is approaching completion, we are already starting to explore this area; [Non-Blocking Commit](http://crbug.com/1255972) is a first foray into changing the renderer's threading model. _Compositor commit_ (or just _commit_) is a synchronization step between the main thread and the compositor thread.
 During commit, we make copies of rendering data that are produced on the main thread, to be used by the downstream compositing code running on the compositor thread.
 While this synchronization is happening, main thread execution is stopped while the copying code runs on the compositor thread.
 This is done to ensure that the main thread doesn't modify its rendering data while the compositor thread is copying it.

 Non-Blocking Commit will eliminate the need for the main thread to stop and wait for the commit stage to end—the main thread will continue doing work while commit runs concurrently on the compositor thread.
 The net effect of Non-Blocking Commit will be a reduction in the time dedicated to rendering work on the main thread, which will decrease congestion on the main thread, and improve performance.
 As of this writing (March 2022), we have a working prototype of Non-Blocking Commit, and we're preparing to do a detailed analysis of its impact on performance.